 Advanced Poker Training: Here we offer a disclosure upon a disclosure.
-We both serve as Advanced Poker Training Ambassadors.
-This is one of our many Side Hustles, and frankly the one we find the most rewarding.
+We serve as Advanced Poker Training Ambassadors.
+This is one of our many Side Hustles.
 Advanced Poker Training (APT) is a different kind of Poker Training website.
-Advanced Poker Training’s web-based software matches you up against more than 100 computerized opponents, with 10 levels of play (the highest level sporting a menacing name, “KGB’s Dungeon”).
+Their web-based software matches you up against more than 100 computerized opponents, with 10 levels of play.
 These opponents exploit your weaknesses and learn how to beat you over time, just like potentially expensive human opponents.
-Their Beat the Pro Challenges pit you head-to-head against pros like Scotty Nguyen, Jonathan Little, and Mike Caro, playing exactly the same 20 hands in a variety of categories and situations.
-After you play the 20 hands, you can watch a replay of the pro playing the same hands, explaining his or her logic the entire way.
-APT offers a variety of other training resources as well.
-We think that Advanced Poker Training is one of the best training resources around for No Limit Hold Em.
+Their Beat the Pro Challenges pit you head-to-head against pros like Scotty Nguyen, Jonathan Little, and Mike Caro, playing the same 20 hands in a variety of categories and situations.
+APT offers other training resources as well.
+We think that Advanced Poker Training is one of the best training resources around for No Limit Hold ‘Em.
 You can get a taste of APT by signing up for a free membership.

 VRBO: VRBO is a great home and apartment rental resource.
-We have rented through VRBO multiple times for vacations with our children and have always been quite happy with the homes that we have stayed in.
+We have rented through VRBO multiple times for vacations and have always been quite happy with the homes that we have stayed in.
 Home rental is generally less expensive than a hotel, especially when travelling with 6 family members.

 Start Your Own Blog

-Blogs We Love
+Websites We Love

 The Bloggess: Because who doesn’t love the Bloggess?
 She is the only blogger that can make me laugh out loud on a regular basis.